UMR-CNRM/pyft/doc/Documentation.md

 ### Dealing with statements

-**\--removeCall SCOPEPATH CALLNAME** removes call statements.
-The first argument describes from where the call statements must be suppressed (it is a scope path as described in [Concepts](#concepts)).
-The second argument is the subprogram name.
+**\--removeCall CALLNAME** removes call statements.
+The argument is the subprogram name.

 **\--removePrints** removes print statements.
 The argument describes from where the call statements must be suppressed (it is a scope path as described in [Concepts](#concepts)).